 A little planning goes a long way in making sure your cabinet door project is a success.
 Thinking through the details now saves you from headaches and unexpected costs later.
 It’s all about creating a clear roadmap from your current kitchen to the one you’re envisioning.
 By breaking it down into manageable steps—from budgeting and timelines to style choices and installation—you can feel confident and in control of your kitchen’s transformation.
 This plan will be your guide, ensuring every decision aligns with your goals and leads to a beautiful, functional space you’ll love for years to come.
 Let’s walk through the key steps to build your project plan.

-Set a Realistic Budget
+How to Set a Realistic Project Budget

 First things first, let’s talk numbers.
 Knowing your budget helps you narrow down your options and make choices that feel good for your wallet.
 For an average-sized kitchen, you can generally expect the cost to replace cabinet doors to fall between $2,000 and $4,000.
 If you have a larger kitchen or are eyeing premium materials and finishes, that number could go up to $6,000 or more.
 Think of this as an investment in your home’s value and your daily enjoyment.
 Having a clear budget from the start makes every other decision, from material to hardware, much simpler and keeps your kitchen remodeling project on track.

-Map Out Your Timeline
+Creating Your Project Timeline

 Patience is a virtue, especially when it comes to custom-made items.
 Your new cabinet doors won’t arrive overnight, so it’s important to plan accordingly.
 Most custom products, like unfinished wood or RTF doors, typically ship within 10 to 12 business days.
 If you’re ordering doors that are already painted, primed, or have a clear coat, you’ll want to allow a bit more time—usually around 17 to 19 business days.
 Factoring these lead times into your schedule from the beginning helps you coordinate the project smoothly, especially if you’re also planning for painters or installers to come in.

-Finalize Your Style
+Making Your Final Style Decisions

 This is where your vision really starts to take shape.
 Choosing the right style comes down to three key elements: Material, Color, and Texture.
 The material determines durability and grain, the color sets the mood, and the texture adds depth and character.
 Do you want the warm, natural look of wood or the sleek, modern feel of a painted finish?
 Spend some time looking at inspiration in our project gallery and gathering samples.
 Seeing how different combinations look in your kitchen’s light will help you finalize a style that perfectly complements your home and personal taste.